Recruitment underway to help vaccinate millions of Nevadans

 According to the state's COVID-19 Vaccine Playbook, more than three million Nevadans are eligible for the vaccine.

-Immunize Nevada and the state's Battleborn Medical Corps are searching for nurses across the state to volunteer at public sites and clinics.
+Immunize Nevada and the state's Battleborn Medical Corps are searching for nurses to volunteer at public sites and clinics.
 More than 200 nurses have volunteered so far.

 Immunize Nevada tells FOX5, the volunteer efforts are crucial to ensure access to all Nevadans, and especially rural or underserved communities.